Documentation Index Fetch the complete documentation index at: https://docs.nebius.com/llms.txt

 cd nebius-solution-library/k8s-training

-If you want to use a different name for the SSH key pair, specify your public key path in terraform.tfvars.
+If you use a custom file name to save the key pair, specify your public key path in terraform.tfvars .

 The command contains the following parameters: